arrowse/theforge/src/weeks/week4.md

 ![Vector cut dropdown](https://lh3.googleusercontent.com/pw/AP1GczOIHkpVCmRKSH_fwlSwv_VF6FZ7DZB_Y3FFpSnSfPa3dkgZa1B9ME9j5Fz_ciwEAEml5wk54FNfpe-KTscDb76M12ZOs5QvizyuRaC15-hQhnD8dkvx-hHZin6ahWS5r83vkm9xO55HMsEFtRh7pcOnOQ=w1370-h778-s-no)

-4. To set up pads, select the F_cu.gbr_pad layer and add a vector pocket operation from the same menu, then set the end depth to 0.2mm with the same 30° engraving tool to ensure only the top layer of copper is removed.
+4. To set up pads, select the F_cu.gbr_pad layer and add a vector pocket operation from the same menu, then set the end depth to 0.2mm with the same 30° engraving tool to ensure only the top layer of copper is removed. <u>Do not enable ramping!</u>

 **If you want to keep your board simple, follow steps 5-7 to finish preparing files!
 To add a soldermask and silkscreen, skip step 6 and follow steps 5 & 7 to export your first of three jobs.**